 -=[ A Video About Claus D. Volko ]=-

 Without doubt, Claus D. Volko is a multi-faceted personality.
 Click in this list what aspect of Claus you would like to learn more about:

 For any questions feel free to contact Claus D. Volko at cdvolko (at) gmail (dot) com.

 Imprint: This website is owned by Claus D. Volko, Hungereckstr.
 60/2, 1230 Vienna, Austria.
-No liability is taken for the contents of any of the linked websites. http://www.cdvolko.net/
+No liability is taken for the contents of any of the linked websites.
+Claus D. Volko does not collect any personal information on the visitors of this website. http://www.cdvolko.net/